 Cross-sectional studies should never be used for assessing the causality of a treatment.

 Crude summation of the raw data with no weighting.
 This is distinct from meta-analysis.

 Disability-adjusted life year (DALY)

 A method for measuring disease burden, which aims to quantify in a single figure both the quantity and quality of life lost or gained by a disease, risk factor, or treatment.
-The DALYs lost or gained are a function of the expected number of years spent in a particular state of health, multiplied by a coefficient determined by the disability experienced in that state (ranging from 0 [optimal health] to 1 [deaths]).
+The DALYs lost or gained are a function of the expected number of years spent in a particular state of health, multiplied by a coefficient determined by the disability experienced in that state (ranging from 0 [optimal health] to 1 [death]).
 Later years are discounted at a rate of 3% per year, and childhood and old age are weighted to count for less.

 Refers to the ability to trace a statement from its most condensed form through to the original evidence that supports it.
 This requires not only the data but also all the methods used in the generation of the condensed form to be explicit and reproducible.